 Do you ever feel that CMS is better than PHP Framework?
 Or PHP Framework is better.
-This blog will take you about the technicalities associated and advantages, and disadvantages, etc. of both the technologies.
+This blog will tell you about the technicalities associated with both the technologies.
 When you look out for a web development company knowing these distinctive features of both technologies will make the things easier for you.

 CMS stands for Content Management System.
 The businessmen can manage the content of the website based on CMS.
 The user can log in and access any functions of the website.
 E-commerce websites are also developed on CMS where you can add new products; change the text on any page, change pricing and manage inventory.
 You don’t need to call the developer to make any changes; once you get the back-end access, you can manage the website on your own without much of efforts.
 Wordpress, Joomla, and Drupal are the most popular CMS platforms.

 In PHP like frameworks, codes are written by a developer within a predefined set of rules.
 Developers develop applications and modules using core library functions in the primary language of PHP.
 Various other features are added to the website using other frameworks.
 Here, the website is used by the actual maintained by the technical users.
 Since there is a lot of programming language involved in the functioning of the website, so naturally a non-technical user would not understand.
 Lavavel, Zend Framework, and CodeIgniter are the popular PHP frameworks.

 Before you go for developing a website based on either CMS or PHP framework, consider four significant features in building and maintaining a website: